 Izzy loved teaching and being with young people.
 The University of Maryland offered him a full professorship with Tenure after the moon landing.
 Izzy assumed the position of Head of the Geochemistry Division.
 He retired from NASA and then spent thirteen years imparting his knowledge, humor, and ideologies to his adoring and eager students.
 The Public Television Series “The World of Chemistry” was directed by Izzy.
 With a team of distinguished scientists, it was funded by the Annenberg Foundation at the University of Maryland.
-It first aired in September of 1990, only six months after he succumbed on 26 March, 1990 to the cancer diagnosed four and a half years earlier as terminal within two years.
-All the income from the sales of this series goes to U. of Md. and the Annenberg Foundation.
+It first aired in September of 1990, only six months after he succumbed on 26 March 1990 to the cancer diagnosed four and a half years earlier as terminal within two years.
+All the income from the sales of this series goes to the U. of Md. and the Annenberg Foundation.

 Mr. Genji Endo

 Mr. Genji Endo, a delegate to the 2006 Youth Science Leadership Institute representing the Dominican Republic, was killed on Sunday, September 18, 2011, in a traffic accident.
 According to news reports, Genji had a budding music career and an album was to be released in October.

 Jonathon David Hanson, 21, of Elkview passed away unexpectedly on Tuesday, March 28, 2006, in Morgantown.